w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 - Just knowing *what* someone reads can be highly private
 - EPUB includes encryption for content protection, but this doesn't protect reading behavior

-Reading systems therefore need policy and UX beyond what EPUB defines to avoid opaque surveillance of reading behavior tied to user identities.
+Reading Systems therefore need policy and UX beyond what EPUB defines to avoid opaque surveillance of reading behavior tied to user identities.

 ### 05. Does data exposed by your specification carry related but distinct information that may not be obvious to users?